In this episode, we’re going to talk about cached credentials and how they actually work.

 At the very end, let’s go to policy secpol.msc.
 It doesn’t matter if it’s local or domain, the value is basically the same.
-When the policy opens, I will, of course, show you, which value this refers to in this demonstration.
+When the policy opens, I will show you, which value refers to it.
 So, in the group policy settings, in the local policies, in the security options, we’ve got here a value that says, “Interactive logon: Number of previous logons to cache (in case the domain controller is not available)”.

 As you see, by default, it’s 10 logons.
-So, when we refer back to this place, it is indeed 10 logons to be cached and guys, let’s remember that because we’ve heard so many different stories about Cached Logon Data as I mentioned, everybody’s really talking about but nobody really understands 100%, how it works.
+When we refer back to this place, it is indeed 10 logons to be cached.
+Remember that because we’ve heard so many different stories about Cached Logon Data as I mentioned: everybody’s really talking about but nobody really understands 100%, how it works.
 This is quite unfortunate and people here in the policy changed this value to 0 or 1, or whatever.
 It doesn’t matter, really.
 Don’t forget that I can always create the Cached Logon Data for myself, so, even though you say zero, it doesn’t matter because I can create this value and then logon with my data.
 Or I can overwrite this value, it really doesn’t matter.

 Why wait to find out what data an attacker could extract from your hard drive?
 Investigate for yourself by taking our intensive new training: User & System Secrets: Cybersecurity Data Extraction.